25 Customer Service & Customer Success Email Templates (Ready to Copy)

 How quickly should you respond to customer service emails?

-Industry benchmarks suggest responding within 4 hours for standard support emails, and within 1 hour for urgent or billing-related issues (HubSpot, 2024).
-If you can't resolve the issue immediately, send an acknowledgement email right away — see Template 1 above.
+Industry benchmarks suggest responding within 4 hours for standard support emails, and within 1 hour for urgent or billing-related issues.
+If you can't resolve the issue immediately, send an acknowledgement email right away, see Template 1 above.
+For a complete breakdown of response time benchmarks by industry and account tier, see our SLA response time guide.

 How do I know if my email templates are working?

-Track first response time, resolution time, and customer satisfaction scores (CSAT) before and after rolling out templates.
-Email Meter's Custom Dashboard gives you visibility into response times and individual agent performance on your shared mailbox — so you can identify exactly which templates are helping and which scenarios need improvement.
+Track first response time, resolution time, and SLA compliance rate before and after rolling out templates.
+Email Meter's custom dashboard gives you visibility into response times and individual agent performance on your shared mailbox, so you can identify exactly which templates are helping and which scenarios still need improvement.